 In line with Duquesne Light Company’s (DLC) commitment to sustainability and clean energy, solar panels and a solar tree were recently installed at the company’s Woods Run campus in Pittsburgh’s North Side.
 The 57.6 kWs of carbon-free electricity will help power 20 electric vehicle (EV) charging stations to accommodate DLC’s growing electric fleet and employees who drive EVs.
-The project resumed earlier this summer after being delayed by the COVID-19 pandemic.

 The panels cover approximately 3,140 square feet and are located on a curved, metal rooftop.
 The solar tree, which is 24.5 feet tall and DLC’s branded orange color, is located in the parking lot above the EV chargers on campus.

 Powered by Clean Energy

 The roof-mounted panels will provide approximately 65,082 kWh per year while the solar tree will produce about 4,304 kWh per year, resulting in expected annual cost savings of nearly $8,000.

 “We’re on the precipice of a new future in the utility industry and this is one step of many,” said Katie Davis, vice president of external affairs, DLC.
 “We’re looking at how we can support our communities with clean energy options such as solar, as well as continuously analyzing what we can do differently within the organization.”

 One important step for DLC is advocating for the PA Local Solar bill, which works to increase the amount of solar power generated in Pennsylvania.
 This bill addresses the wants and needs of customers who wish to have more clean energy options, but don’t have the means to install their own solar arrays.